Wing-ka-king/kthfsdv_training/README.md

 # kthfsdv_training
-Attempted code outputs for the given assignments
+Attempted code outputs for the different scenarios